radek-deb/Projects_IronHack/Project3_Data_Cleaning/readme.md

 ![Queensland_map](https://media.australias.guide/file/sitemedia/wp-content/uploads/sites/5/qld-regions2.jpg)

 ## Workflow/Organisation
-The organisation of the project was done using Trello (the link to the workspace is presented below as well as the workflow chart).
+The organisation of the project was done using Trello (the link to the workspace is presented below).
 The project was  realized and followed subseuent steps:

 1. Importing given data set to Pandas.